 The SJSU Counseling and Psychological Services is located on the corner of 7th Street and San Carlos in the new Student Wellness Center, Room 300B.
 Professional psychologists, social workers, and counselors are available to provide confidential consultations on issues of student mental health, campus climate, or psychological and academic issues on an individual, couple, or group basis.
 We also offer numerous workshops for students every semester.

-To schedule an appointment or learn more information, visit the Counseling and Psychological Services website at sjsu.edu/counseling.
+To schedule an appointment or learn more information, visit the Counseling and Psychological Services website.

 Peer Connections is your campus-wide resource for mentoring (time management, note taking, learning strategies, adjusting to college, etc.) and tutoring (including over 200 different courses and undergraduate writing).
 In addition, Peer Connections provides classroom support through Supplemental Instruction Leaders, Learning Assistants, Peer Mentors, and Embedded Tutors.
 Your instructor will announce if a Peer Educator is in your class.
 Peer Connections also has a welcoming space for studying in the Student Services Center right near parking.
 All services are FREE to SJSU students.

-For more information on services, hours, locations, or a list of current student success workshops, please visit the website at peerconnections.sjsu.edu.
+Please visit the Peer Connections website for more information on services, hours, locations, or a list of current student success workshops.
 To make appointments for mentoring or tutoring, you may visit Spartan Connect and log in using your SJSU student ID number and password.

 Students experiencing challenges meeting their basic needs including, but not limited to, access to food, shelter, and a safe space are encouraged to contact SJSU Cares.
 Students who feel that their class performance may be affected by these challenges are encouraged to notify their professors, if comfortable doing so.
 Faculty members may be able to provide flexibility within the course for students working with a case manager.